google/zetasql/docs/query-syntax.md

   [base term rules][base-term-rules].
 + `union_operator`: The `UNION` operator returns the rows that are from the union of the base term and recursive term.
-With `UNION ALL`, each row produced in iteration `N` becomes part of the final query output and input for iteration `N+1`.
+With `UNION ALL`, each row produced in iteration `N` becomes part of the final CTE result and input for iteration `N+1`.
 With
-  `UNION DISTINCT`, only distinct rows become part of the final query output, and only new distinct rows move into iteration `N+1`.
+  `UNION DISTINCT`, only distinct rows become part of the final CTE result, and only new distinct rows move into iteration `N+1`.
 Iteration stops when an iteration produces no rows to move into the next iteration.
 + `recursive_term`: Runs the remaining iterations.
-  It must include a self-reference to the recursive CTE.
-All recursive references must be in this term.
+  It must include one self-reference (recursive reference) to the recursive CTE.
+  Only this term can include a self-reference.
 This term must follow the [recursive term rules][recursive-cte-rules].

 A recursive CTE looks like this: